 Skip to main content

-The Settings → Indexes section gives admins a single place to inspect every index Quickwit knows about, configure how it is presented in the search UI, manage the data sources that feed it, and delete indexes that are no longer needed.
+The Settings → Indexes section gives admins a single place to create indexes, inspect every configured index, configure how each is presented in the search UI, manage the data sources that feed it, and delete indexes that are no longer needed.

 Indexes list

-Navigate to Settings → Indexes to see every index currently known to Quickwit.
-The list is read live from the metastore on each page load, so an index you create in Quickwit appears here on the next refresh with no restart required.
+Navigate to Settings → Indexes to see every configured index.
+The list is read live on each page load, so an index already present in your attached Quickwit appears here on the next refresh with no restart required.
 Each row shows the index ID and its visibility (Public, Admins, or Hidden).
 Use the search box to filter by ID, and click any row to open its detail page.

 Index detail page